Behavioral Health Screening

 - Feels harassed or threatened in some way in the past year but safety is not at risk

 - Reports experiencing any symptoms from trauma more than one month ago

 - Reports experiencing any symptoms from trauma over the past month

 - Reports wanting to speak to a counselor confidentially ASAP

 - Feels harassed or threatened in some way in the past year AND their safety is currently at risk

 Parents and students will receive an email or an attendance letter indicating screening will take place.
 Parents will have the option to opt their child out of screening.
 Students also have the choice of opting themselves out of the screening at any time in the screening process.

 If parents would like to see the screening tool or have questions about the screening tool, they can contact Cheri Simpson, Cheri.Simpson@kent.k12.wa.us

-Parents will also be notified if the screener indicates high levels of risk and in instances where the counseling team is referring the student to supports within the community.
+Parents will also be notified if the screener indicates high levels of risk.

-All middle schools will be providing universal screenings.
-These screening are scheduled to take place during the first semester.
+All middle schools and select high schools will be providing universal screenings.
 Secondary schools will also be utilizing screening throughout the attendance process.
 Between the 2nd and 7th unexcused absence in a school year, schools must provide secondary students with a screening tool in order to take data informed steps.
 KSD is working closely with King County and Seattle Children’s to monitor the implementation of SBIRT to ensure its effectiveness.